A5hleyRich/delightful-downloads/readme.txt

 **Features**

+* optional: If quick-flag plugin is installed, country of downloader with flag and country code will be listed
 * File upload via the WordPress admin area.
 Absolute file paths and remote file URLs are supported via manual entry.
 * Categorise and tag downloads.
 * Shortcodes to display download links, buttons and download information within posts, pages and widget areas.